Traditions, folklore, history and more. If it's Irish, it's here. Or will be!

 Clares principal town is Ennis, a busy market centre on the River Fergus.
 Its famous narrow streets are dotted with a host of unusual shops, bars and restaurants.
 While Ennis is regarded as the heartland of Irish music, it's also an ideal centre for touring around County Clare.
 Whether you'd like to banquet at 15th century Bunratty Castle, visit the delightful lakes of East Clare, or explore the isolated Loop Head coastline, everything is a short drive away.

 Formerly known as Leath Inse, or peninsula, from its water-bound location, its present Irish name derives from a prominent member of the O'Connor clan who is buried here.
 Lahinch, some 3 km west of Ennistymon is a very popular holiday resort, noted for its bathing beach and even more famous for its championship links and 18-hole golf course.
 There is a promenade facing the Atlantic.
-An Entertainment Centre beside the promenade is open during tourist season and offers varied entertainment from playing bingo to traditional music.
+An Entertainment Centre beside the promenade is open during tourist season and offers varied entertainment including traditional music.
 The beach offers excellent surfing.
 Some distance north of Lahinch, at O'Brien's Bridge, are the remains of Dough Castle, built by Donnchadh O'Connor in 1422, and later appropriated by the O'Briens.

 To learn more about the "Match-Making Capital of Europe, see our article: Making a Match in Lisdoonvarna.